John-Varghese-EH/Linux-iProjection/README.md

 </div>

 A native Linux application for controlling and casting to Epson projectors.
 Provides complete network control via ESC/VP.net, PJLink, and EShare protocols, featuring a GTK4/libadwaita interface alongside a full-featured CLI for scripting.

+If you are looking for **Epson iProjection for Linux**, this open-source client provides a comprehensive alternative to the official Epson projector software/driver, enabling seamless screen mirroring and remote control natively on Linux distributions.

 ## Core Capabilities